 tell a grown up if something makes me unhappy on the internet

-Staff at [setting name] support children’s resilience in relation to issues they may face online, and address issues such as staying safe, appropriate friendships, asking for help if unsure, not keeping secrets as part of social and emotional development in age-appropriate ways.
+Staff at Bollington Pre-School support children’s resilience in relation to issues they may face online, and address issues such as staying safe, appropriate friendships, asking for help if unsure, not keeping secrets as part of social and emotional development in age-appropriate ways.

 All computers for use by children are sited in an area clearly visible to staff.